Black Friday Offer: 10% off with promo code BF2024 Learn more

 Desktop flow in Power Automate

-Business Process Flows in Power Automate are a series of steps that automate a business process, reducing manual labor and errors, and increasing efficiency and consistency.
+Business process flows in Power Automate are a series of steps that automate a business process, reducing manual labor and errors, and increasing efficiency and consistency.

 These flows automate business processes, such as customer onboarding, sales process, or purchase order approval.

-How to create a Power Automate Flow?
+How to create a Power Automate flow?

 In Microsoft Power automate, there are three methods to launch a flow: